Nithyasri26/Nithya/index.md

  software development principles and a keen interest in pursuing a career in technology.
 I am seeking a software development position where I can apply my programming skills, technical knowledge, and analytical abilities to develop innovative solutions.
-Eager to collaborate with a team of professionals, learn new technologies, and contribute to the development of high-quality software products.
+Eager to collaborate with a team of professionals, learn new technologies, and contribute to developing high-quality software products.
 ##  EDUCATION
-*  Thanthai Periyar Government Institute of Technology- Vellore, Tamil Nadu, 2020-2024 Bachelor of Engineering in Electronics and communication- CGPA-8.32
+*  Thanthai Periyar Government Institute of Technology- Vellore, Tamil Nadu, 2020-2024.
+*   Bachelor of Engineering in Electronics and communication- CGPA-8.32